galan/commons/documentation/Instants.md

 # Abstract

-TimeDsl helps creating time comparisions with Date or long (timestamp) types.
+Times helps creating time comparisions with Date or long (timestamp) types.
 It offers a fluent interface that is described in the next section.
-DateDsl can of course be used to complement [TimeDsl](https://github.com/d8bitr/commons/wiki/DateDsl).
+Instants can of course be used to complement [TimeDsl](https://github.com/d8bitr/commons/wiki/DateDsl).

 # Notation
 | Method | Parameter | Result | Description |